 This is the fun part (hopefully)!
 You are able to run your executable and see whether it produces the output you were expecting.
 If not, then it’s time for some debugging.
 We will discuss debugging in more detail soon.

 Note that steps 3, 4, 5, and 6 all involve software.
 While you can use separate programs for each of these functions, a software package known as an integrated development environment (IDE) bundles and integrates all of these features together.
 With a typical IDE, you get a code editor that does line numbering and syntax highlighting.
+You get a compiler and a linker.
 The IDE will automatically generate the parameters necessary to compile and link your program into an executable, even if it includes multiple files.
 And when you need to debug your program, you can use the integrated debugger.
-Furthermore, IDE’s typically bundle a number of other helpful editing features, such as integrated help, name completion, a class hierarchy browser, and sometimes a version control system.
+Furthermore, IDE’s typically bundle a number of other helpful editing features, such as integrated help, name completion, hierarchy browsers, and sometimes a version control system.

 We will talk more about installing and using IDEs in the next section.